martinoauriane/C-cyber/README.md

 Password's entropy is a key concept in cybersecurity.
 It measures the difficulty for an attacker to uess a password.
 The higher the entropy, the more difficult it is for an attacker to guess a password.

+# Reverse Shell

+In a standard remote shell attack, attackers connect a machine they control to the target’s remote network host, requesting a shell session.
+This tactic is known as a bind shell.
+Attackers can use a reverse shell if a remote host is not publicly accessible (i.e., due to firewall protection or a non-public IP).
+The target machine initiates the outgoing connection in a reverse shell attack and establishes the shell session with the listening network host.

+It is a method attackers use to gain remote control over a target system.
+Unlike standard shells, where the attacker connects directly to the victim’s system, a reverse shell reverses the process.
+Specifically, the compromised machine initiates a connection to the attacker’s server.

+#### cmd.exe

+The process cmd.exe is a generic Windows process opening a console in text mode and enabling to launch applications through commands.
+Starts a new instance of command interpretor, cmd.exe.

 # Buffer overflow

 ### Safe practice habits: using strncpy instead of scanf( ) or gets( )